-A Planting Plan is a top down plan of the landscaping site, detailing all areas that will have planting in and the types of plant that will be planted there.
-This can be tailored for a range of applications including housing extensions, individual new builds and large housing development schemes.
+Planting Plans are a scaled top down plan, detailing the areas that will have planting in them.
+It will also identify the types of plant that will be planted there.
+This can be tailored for applications including housing extensions, new builds and housing development schemes.

-In addition to this, development sites may be required to compensate for any trees or hedgerows that are due to be removed.
+Development sites may be required to compensate for any trees or hedgerows that are due to be removed.
 Biodiversity is a priority for your local authority and should be considered throughout the project.

 What’s the process?

-Initially, we will arrange for our expert consultants to carry out a site visit – meeting with you at the site to discuss the project in detail and go through your requirements.
-This will also give them the opportunity to advise on any specific aspects that may be required as part of the plan, in line with the requirements for the planning application, and to take any photographs or measurements of the existing site.
+Initially, our experts will contact you to discuss the project in detail and go through your requirements.
+This will also give them the opportunity to advise on any specific aspects that may be required as part of the plan.
+They will also identify any requirements for the planning application, and to take any photographs or measurements of the existing site.